 What types of bikes exist, and what are the similarities or differences?

-Most gyms offer several different types of indoor bikes.
+Most gyms offer several different types of indoor bikes (this is a great at home option).
 This can be confusing to the average rider.
 Mike Heim, Fitness Manager III at 24 Hour Fitness in Huntington Beach, CA, helps break it down for us.

 Our trainers can also help.
 Check out a cycling class on Aaptiv to find out which style suits your fitness goals best.